tuist/tuist/docs/usage/getting-started.md

 The `init` command will bootstrap an iOS application, which includes the `Info.plist` files, an `AppDelegate.swift,` a tests file, and a **`Project.swift` that contains the definition of the project.**

-{% hint style="info" %}
-If you have used the Swift Package Manager before, the `Project.swift` file is the equivalent to the `Package.swift`.
+> If you have used the Swift Package Manager before, the `Project.swift` file is the equivalent to the `Package.swift`.
-{% endhint %}

 The definition file, also known as manifest, has the following structure: